-The Tatars have been very proficient in jewelry, textile, embroidery and leather crafting from Middle Ages.
-All decorative and applied arts have the same common elements: They all carry traces of the graceful, delicate and intricate combination of floral, vegetative, zoomorphic and geometrical motifs and ornaments that are influenced by traditions and beliefs of Turkic nomads and Islam.
+The Tatars have been very proficient in jewelry, textile, embroidery and leather crafting from the Middle Ages.
+Tatar decorative and applied arts have the same common elements: They all carry traces of the graceful, delicate and intricate combination of floral, vegetative, zoomorphic, geometrical motifs and ornaments that are influenced by traditions and beliefs of Turkic nomads and Islam.

 Tatar Leather Mosaic has always been sought after for the exceptional combination of expressiveness and simplicity of the designs as well as for the softest leather those jigsawed patterns are stitched together.
 The ornaments are simple yet powerful, precise and symbolic.
 Tatar Leather mosaics have complex structure that presents several patterns of different colored leather framed by colorful silk contours that are stitched in a manner that is found only in Tatar leatherwork.